albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 The menu button |Menu Button| provides a dropdown menu than can be used to customize the generated route string.

-*Little Navmap* will try to use as much of the route as possible even if parts of the flight plan like waypoints or airways cannot be found or names are ambiguous.
+*Little Navmap* tries to use as much of the route as possible even if parts of the flight plan like waypoints or airways cannot be found or names are ambiguous.
 You will see warnings in the center output field if that is the case.